A free tool to help you make screenshots of your code snippets

 Need more space for your snippet?
 Clicking on the gear icon allows you to do just that, as well as turn the windows control, on or off:

 Once you’re happy with your result, export as a JPG, PNG, or copy to your clipboard.
-A nice, simple and easy to use tool, so next time you need to share an screenshot of some code, check out Code to Image.
+A nice, simple and easy to use tool, so next time you need to share code as an image, check out Code to Image.